 Life is anything but normal at the moment.
 At KinCare, we’re here to help you maintain your routines as much as possible, while continuing to live safely and independently in your own home.

 While nothing beats a face-to-face to visit, there are lots of other ways you can stay connected with elderly family and friends and continue to support their health and wellbeing.

 Breaking it to your loved one that they may need some extra help around the home can be very tough, but if the conversation is done right, the outcome can be a bright future at home for them and peace of mind for the rest of the family.
 Here are some helpful tips to show you how to have the conversation.

 It’s often during the festive season – when we spend much more time with our family and friends – that it becomes clear an ageing loved one might need a little extra support.

 Looking after a spouse or family member can be testing sometimes which is why it’s important to take care of yourself.
 We have created some tips to help support you in your daily routine.

 We’ve compiled 5 tips to help make visiting family and friends who are living with dementia relaxed and stress free.

-Reclaim your nights with our specialist sleep tips so you are well rested when caring for someone with dementia.
+Reclaim your nights with our sleep tips so you are well rested when caring for someone with dementia.